Professional Skin Analysis corrective treatment

 Over twenty years ago, I began teaching a progressive method of skin analysis now known globally as the Pastiche Method®.
 This was the first non-product aligned, intensive program covering the major relevant aspects of effective, contemporary analysis and consultation.
 In addition to a complete update of the relevant anatomy and physiology of the skin, The Pastiche Method® brought new competencies and skills including:

-•How to quickly determine leading causes and to link that cause to skin structure and function.
+- How to quickly determine leading causes and link that cause to skin structure and function.

-Hydration: By monitoring the percentage of free water in epidermis one is able to ascertain a number of key “Skin Health” indicators, including the condition of the first 3 lines of skin barrier defense, the enzymatic action of the epidermis and the levels of fluid intake and dispersion of fluid intake.
+By monitoring the percentage of free water in epidermis one is able to ascertain a number of key “Skin Health” indicators, including the condition of the first 3 lines of skin barrier defence, and the enzymatic action of the epidermis and the levels of fluid intake and dispersion of fluid intake.

 When you have conducted a professional skin analysis there should be a wealth of valuable information at your fingertips that will help you determine exactly what has gone wrong and what treatment solutions are required.